martenmario64/Pizza-Tower-Eggplant-On-Raspberry/README.md

 Home folder.

+# THE BONUS IN THE STANDARD VERSION
+I put back in the debug console into the Eggplant Build.

 # KNOWN ISSUES
 if you don't wanna help with these issues you don't have to read this, anyways, this